-- Standards provide project-level methodologies for credit issuance and centralize data related to project reporting and verification - Registries report and track market activities, including ownership, trade, and retirement of credits.
+• Standards provide project-level methodologies for credit issuance and centralize data related to project reporting and verification

+- Registries report and track market activities, including ownership, trade, and retirement of credits.
 Registries are often provided and managed from within standards bodies; however, there are also meta-registries that track across standards and their registries - Brokers and retailers facilitate the sale of carbon credits.
 Sales can be done overthe-counter (OTC) or through exchanges.
 Exchanges provide more transparency through standardisation and counterparty risk control.
-However, given the lack of homogeneity and early stages of the market, the majority of trading currently occurs over-the-counter - Investors are increasingly investing in the carbon market through a variety of approaches including: - o Direct credit purchase through offtake agreements for subsequent sale to other buyers - o Indirect credit exposure through scaling vehicles such as compliance market credit $\mathsf{ETFs}^{\scriptscriptstyle 11}$ - o Investment funds that aggregate supply and generate returns in the form of carbon credits - o Direct funding to projects on the ground in the form of equity or debt - Guarantee and insurance providers can help mitigate project risks for investors - Governments determine the implementation of Article 6 through strategies set out in NDCs and overall national climate action policy.
+However, given the lack of homogeneity and early stages of the market, the majority of trading currently occurs over-the-counter - Investors are increasingly investing in the carbon market through a variety of approaches including: - Direct credit purchase through offtake agreements for subsequent sale to other buvers - Indirect credit exposure through scaling vehicles such as compliance market credit ETEs11 - Investment funds that aggregate supply and generate returns in the form of carbon credits - o Direct funding to projects on the ground in the form of equity or debt - Guarantee and insurance providers can help mitigate project risks for investors - Governments determine the implementation of Article 6 through strategies set out in NDCs and overall national climate action policy.
 By ensuring readiness for Article 6 authorization and adjustments, and through carbon pricing, governments can shape how the voluntary market interacts with broader policy objectives.
 Governments also establish the enabling environment for carbon projects, for example by creating and enforcing the legislation that defines land tenure and administration of rights concerning the activities of carbon projects.
-They can set other requirements as well, such as community involvement and benefit-sharing schemes - Development partners and multilateral organisations support government capacity-building and readiness for carbon project development through programs such as UN-REDD, Partnership for Market Readiness (PMR), and the Forest Carbon Partnership Facility (FCPF)
+They can set other requirements as well, such as community involvement and benefit-sharing schemes - Development partners and multilateral organisations support government capacity-building and readiness for carbon project development through programs such as UN-REDD, Partnership for Market Readiness (PMR), and the Forest Carbon Partnership Facility (FCPF) - Industry groups are continuously evolving to provide best-practice guidance to market participants.
+Examples include the Integrity Council for the Voluntary Carbon Market (ICVCM), the Voluntary Carbon Markets Integrity Initiative (VCMI), the Science Based Targets initiative (SBTi), and the Oxford Principles for Net Zero Aligned Carbon Offsetting

-An exchange-traded fund (ETF) is a basket of securities that tracks an underlying index.
-The largest Carbon Credits ETF is the Kraneshares Global Carbon Strategy ETF KRBN with \$697.84 M in assets.
+11 An exchange-traded fund (ETF) is a basket of securities that tracks an underlying index.
+The largest Carbon Credits ETF is the KraneShares Global Carbon Strategy ETF KRBN with S697.84 M in assets.
 This ETF is benchmarked to a Global Carbon Index and offers broad coverage of cap-and-trade carbon allowances following the most liquid carbon credit futures contracts.